-Data source V-Dem Original variable v2elmulpar Name in dataset V_13_04 Definition Question: Was this national election multiparty?
-Responses: o: No. No-party or single-party and there is no meaningful competition (includes situations where a few political parties are legal but they are all de facto controlled by the dominant party).
+Data source V-Dem Original variable v2elmulpar Name in dataset v_13_04 Definition Question: Was this national election multiparty?
+Responses: 0: No. No-party or single-party and there is no meaningful competition (includes situations where a few political parties are legal but they are all de facto controlled by the dominant party).
 1: Not really.
 No-party or single-party (defined as above) but multiple candidates from the same party and/or independents contest legislative seats or the presidency.
 2: Constrained.
 At least one real opposition party is allowed to contest but competition is highly constrained, either legally or informally.
 3: Almost.
-Elections are multiparty in principle but either one main opposition party is prevented ( de jure or de facto) from contesting, or conditions such as civil unrest (excluding natural disasters) prevent competition in a portion of the territory.
+Elections are multiparty in principle but either one main opposition party is prevented (de jure or de facto) from contesting, or conditions such as civil unrest (excluding natural disasters) prevent competition in a portion of the territory.
 4: Yes.
 Elections are multiparty, even though a few marginal parties may not be permitted to contest (e.g. far-right/left extremist parties, or anti-democratic religious or ethnic parties).
 Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2020) Coppedge et al. (2021) Data manipulation for aggregation Repeated within elections: values for non-election years are copied from the previous election year.
+Citation Pemstein et al. (2020) Coppedge et al. (2022) Data manipulation for aggregation Repeated within elections: values for non-election years are copied from the previous election year.
 Recoded into 20 categories, each of which contains five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
-Coded as 0 if the electoral regime (v2x_elecreg from V-Dem) is coded as 0, indicating the absence of regularly scheduled elections as stipulated by election law or established precedent.
-Indicator of Representative Government Free political parties Aggregation IRT to construct subattribute 1.3.
+Coded as 0 if the electoral regime (v2x_elecreg from V-Dem) is coded as 0, indicating the absence of regularly scheduled elections, as stipulated by election law or well-established precedent AND the Bjørnskov and Rode (2021) Electoral variable is also coded as 0, indicating that no elections took place.
+Indicator of Representative Government 1.3.
+Free political parties Aggregation IRT to construct subattribute 1.3.
 Free political parties.
 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).
-Coverage 160 pa 140 1900 1990 2000 2010 2020
+Coverage 180 160 140 00 120 80 00 1980 1990 2000 2010 2020

-Competitiveness of participation (v\13\05)
+Competitiveness of participation (v_13_05)

-Data source Polity

-Original variable parcomp

-Name in dataset V_13_05

-Definition The competitiveness of participation refers to the extent to which alternative preferences for policy and leadership can be pursued in the political arena.
+Data source Polity Original variable parcomp Name in dataset v_13_05 Definition The competitiveness of participation refers to the extent to which alternative preferences for policy and leadership can be pursued in the political arena.
 Political competition implies a significant degree of civil interaction, so polities that are coded unregulated (1) on regulation of participation (PARREG, variable 2.5) are not coded for competitiveness.
 Polities in transition between unregulated and any of the regulated forms on variable 2.5 also are not coded on variable 2.6.
-Competitiveness is coded on a five-category scale: o.
+Competitiveness is coded on a five-category scale: 0.
 Not applicable.
 1. Repressed.
 2. Suppressed.
 3. Factional.
 4. Transitional.
 5. Competitive.

-Original scale Ordinal

-Citation Marshall and Gurr (2020)

-Data manipulation for aggregation Codes -99 to -66 treated as missing values.
+Original scale Ordinal Citation Marshall and Gurr (2020) Data manipulation for aggregation Codes -99 to -66 treated as missing values.
 Values for 2019 and following were coded by International IDEA's expert consultants following the original code book by Marshall and Gurr (2020).
 Indicator of Representative Government 3.
-Free political parties

-Aggregation IRT to construct subattribute 1.3.
+Free political parties Aggregation IRT to construct subattribute 1.3.
 Free political parties.

-Final scale Scaled to range from o (lowest score) to 1 (highest score).

-Coverage Number of countries covered Number of countr

-1980 1990 2000 2010 2020
+Final scale Scaled to range from 0 (lowest score) to 1 (highest score).
+Coverage Number of countries covered to the countries of the count 1980 1990 2000 2010 2020

-Multiparty elections (v\13\06)
+Multiparty elections (v_13_06)